Tanzania president Magufuli seeks second term as polls open

 NAIROBI (Reuters) - Tanzanians headed to the polls on Wednesday for presidential and parliamentary elections that President John Magufuli hopes will hand him another five-year term despite criticism from rights groups that the government has stifled political dissent.

-Magufuli’s main challengers include Tundu Lissu, who was shot 16 times in 2017, and former foreign minister Bernard Membe.
-The attack on Lissu, who returned from three years in exile in July, has never been solved.
+Magufuli’s main challenger, opposition leader Tundu Lissu, was shot 16 times in 2017 in what remains an unsolved case.
+He returned from three years in exile in July.

-People turned out early to cast their ballots in Dar es Salaam on Wednesday morning.
+People turned out early to cast their ballots in the commercial capital of Dar es Salaam on Wednesday morning.

 “The voting process is good, calm,” local pastor Clement Fumbo told Reuters after voting.
 “I expect the election to continue to be peaceful, fair and free.”